Patrick Moore (consultant): Global climate change denial

 In 2006, he disagreed with the scientific consensus on climate change in a letter to the Royal Society, arguing there was "no scientific proof" that mankind was causing global climate change and believes that it "has a much better correlation with changes in solar activity than CO_{2} levels".
-He has falsely claimed that there is no scientific evidence that carbon dioxide contributes to climate change.
+He has falsely claimed that the "scientific method has not been applied in such a way as to prove that carbon dioxide is causing the Earth to warm".

 Moore has stated that global climate change and the melting of glaciers is not necessarily a negative event because it creates more arable land and the use of forest products drives up demand for wood and spurs the planting of more trees.
 Rather than climate change mitigation, Moore advocates adaptation to global warming.
 This, too, is contrary to the general scientific consensus, which expects climate change to lead to some irreversible impacts.

 A March 2014 episode of the American program Hannity featured Moore making the statement that the Earth "has not warmed for the last 17 years" in a debate with pundit Bob Beckel.
 Politifact, a political fact checking website operated by the Tampa Bay Times, rated Moore's assertion "mostly false", remarking that a significant net warming over that time frame had occurred even though the spread was relatively flat as well as that Moore cherry-picked the time frame to obscure the overall heating trend.